aminobot22/gehu_erp/README.md

-# Gehu_erp - A Python Library for Interacting with GEHU Student API
+# Gehu_erp - A Unofficial Python Library for Interacting with GEHU Student API

-Gehu_erp is a Python library that provides a simple interface for interacting with the GEHU (Generic Educational Institution) Student API.
-With this library, you can perform various actions, such as logging in, retrieving student details, and more.
+Gehu_erp is a Unofficial Python library that provides a simple interface for interacting with the GEHU (Graphic Era Hill University) Student erp.
+With this library, you can perform various actions, such as logging in, retrieving student details, change password,change photo and more.

 ## Installation